paolopaolopaolo/chat-service-in-rust/README.md

 ### Server-side
 Start at `examples/server.rs` for the server implementation.

-Run `cargo run --examples server` to run the server implementation
+Run `cargo run --example server` to run the server implementation

 ```
 ChatServer(port 9000)─┬─ChatLog(port8000)